Quantum Secure Authentication with Color Centers in Diamond: Token creation, storage and retrieval

+We first obtain an initial estimate for the cavity parameters and the incident photon's frequency $\omega_0$ by optimizing the spin–photon entanglement fidelity under the assumption of negligible crosstalk, following the method described in \cite{strocka_memory_2025}.
+In this step, we model the incident photon with a Lorentzian intensity profile.
+As detailed in \cite{strocka_repeater_2025}, this initial estimate then serves as the starting point for the full optimization of the coupled Heisenberg–Langevin equations derived in \cite{strocka_memory_2025}, in which we explicitly account for crosstalk involving undesired transitions.

-Maximizing $F_{\rm CP}$ with respect to $(\kappa,\omega_c,\omega_0)$ yields a set of optimal design parameters ensuring that photons with a finite bandwidth $\gamma$ experience the desired phase shift over the relevant frequency range.
-However, these optimized parameters may be sensitive to fabrication uncertainties.
-To address this, we consider the average fidelity
+Maximizing the fidelity with respect to $(\kappa,\omega_c,\omega_0)$ yields a set of optimal cavity design parameters ensuring that photons with a non-zero bandwidth $\gamma$ experience the desired phase shift over the relevant frequency range.

-where $S\subset\mathbb{R}^2$ is a region in the $(\kappa, \omega_c)$ parameter space representing possible deviations.
-Optimizing Eq.~\eqref{eq:robprob} produces a cavity configuration that can be more robust against such uncertainties.

-As an example, we perform this robust optimization for a quantum dot single photon source (SPS) emitting in the infrared with $\gamma = 3.18$ GHz \cite{Lodahl2022}.
-We assume these photons can be converted to a target optical frequency \cite{Zaske2011} and use the SnV as the representative G4V spin system.
-A high emission rate ensures that even if photon losses occur during transmission from the source to the quantum memory, sufficient photons still reach the memory.